 I have a Bachelor of Science (Honours), Master of Science, and a PhD, all in mathematical statistics from the University of Melbourne.
 I am an active member and a past president of the Australasian Region of the International Biometric Society.
 I am an Accredited Statistician (AStat) of the Statistical Society of Australia

 I am an Associate Professor of Statistics in the School of Mathematics and Statistics.
-I have over 70 refereed publications, in a wide range of subject areas.
-My methodological research has been mainly in estimating proportions by group testing (pooled testing), and in confidence intervals for discrete data, especially in relation to the binomial parameter.
+I have 120 refereed publications, in a wide range of subject areas.
+My methodological research has been in estimating proportions by group testing (pooled testing), in both point and interval estimation.
+This work has been used by the US Centers for Disease Control and Prevention, and is incorporated in their software.

-I regularly teach the intensive short courses"Design and Analysis of Surveys" and "Design and Analysis of Experiments" to participants from a wide range of fields.
-These are courses I developed using my extensive experience in surveys and experiments, which help researchers apply sound statistical methods to their research in practical ways.
-I also developed, the 1-day workshop Introduction to GenStat.
+I regularly teach the intensive short course and "Design and Analysis of Experiments" to participants from a wide range of fields.
+I developed this course using my extensive experience in experiments, which helps researchers apply sound statistical methods to their research in practical ways.
+I also developed, and taught for many years, a course on “Design and Analysis of Surveys”.

 I have previously taught both undergraduate and Masters level courses.
 For a couple of years I taught the subject “Thinking and Reasoning with Data” to Master of Science students.
 Prior to that I developed and taught the subject “Experimental Design / Statistical Methods” to students studying agriculture, forestry, and related disciplines.